Sonjya00/Matching-Game/README.md

 ### Previous Game's Stats Table

 Beneath the board game, there is a table that shows the **previous game's stats** (time elapsed, moves number, star rating).
 This will be displayed only upon completion of the first game.
 Only in case the player wins will a line with its stats be added.
+Even though the games interrupted (the player clicks the button "restart" before matching all the cards) don't have their stats printed, the game still keeps track of them when assigning the Game No. to each line of the games won.

 ## Credits